Battlefield 6 vehicles guide: vehicle types, controls, progression, and tips

 How does vehicle progression work in Battlefield 6?

 You can gain XP for vehicles in Battlefield 6.
 As you earn XP for a specific vehicle, you’ll unlock more content for it, like skins, camouflages, and weapons.
-You can earn XP for a specific vehicle by using it and performing specific actions in-game, like using your vehicle and its equipment, completing objectives with a vehicle, and kills and assists.You can also activate Hardware Boosters to earn more experience for weapons and vehicles.
+You can earn XP for a specific vehicle by using it and performing specific actions in-game, like using your vehicle and its equipment, completing objectives with a vehicle, and getting kills and assists.You can also activate Hardware Boosters to earn more experience for weapons and vehicles.

 You can see a vehicle’s progression under Loadouts > Vehicles.
 Select the vehicle type you want to look at, then select a specific vehicle to see its Vehicle Mastery.